BoatPeopleBRTIK/artik-lab/README.md

 # artik-lab
-This repository contains the sample source files to demostrate Artik cloud access from Artik platform, using node.js
+This repository contains the source code for ARTIK lab exercises,

 =============
 The below steps walks through Artik cloud account creation and access the cloud using a REST api and cloud example